 11. What does KUSS provide for artists and organizers?

-- Listing in the Calendar of Events
+- Listing in the Event Calendar

 - Free posters with space to add information about a specific event; posters are also available for the Open Studios’ Days